eleazarpuntonet/my_big_chance/choppi-backend/README.md

 Backend API for the Choppi full-stack application built with NestJS, TypeORM, and PostgreSQL.

+## Status
+✅ **Completed**: Backend fully implemented with all required APIs, authentication, and database seeding.
+Ready for production deployment.

 ## Features

 - **Authentication**: JWT-based authentication with login/register